wp-plugins/highlight-search-terms/readme.txt

 2. [Josh](http://theveganpost.com) pointed out a conflict with the [ShareThis button](http://sharethis.com/wordpress).
 I have no clue why this happens but since version 0.5 jQuery is used in so called NoConflict mode.
 Please let me know if the problem still exists.
 Thanks!

-3. When search engine referrer is using SSL (notice the https:// in the URL, usually when logged in as Google user) and the WordPress site is not, then search terms cannot be determined.
+3. When search engine referrer is using SSL (notice the https:// in the URL, usually when logged in as Google user) and your WordPress site is not, then the search terms cannot be determined.
+There is no way to get around that issue.

 Thank you, [Jason](http://wordpress.org/support/profile/412612) for pointing out a bug for IE7+, fixed in 0.2.